 Continuum Shift adds Ragna vs. Hazama and Noel vs. Tsubaki to the list of rivalry themes.

-Extend further adds Carl vs. Relius and Jin vs. Tsubaki
+Extend further adds Carl vs. Relius and Jin vs. Tsubaki.

 Chrono Phantasma adds Valkenhayn vs. Relius, Ragna vs. Hakumen, Hakumen vs. Izayoi, and universal themes for when members of Sector Seven or members of the Six Heroes fight each other.

 Magitek: The Ars Magus.
-True magic, such as that wielded by Phantom, is much more powerful. in a cutscene in Hazama's story Valkenhayn and Hakumen got away from the phantom and with shock.
-Hakumen "was that..."
+True magic, such as that wielded by Phantom, is much more powerful.
+In a cutscene in Hazama's story, Valkenhayn and Hakumen got away from the Phantom and with shock.
+Hakumen: "was that..."
 Valkenhayn: "how can she be here?".
 Whom they're referring to is Nine.

 Worth noting that Imperator Saya seems to have these.
 Last time anyone saw her, she was Ragna and Jin's nice little sister.
 Then Terumi kidnaps her.
 Flash forward to today, she shows up as the Imperator, red-eyed and sans pupils (unless you zoom in really, really close.
 Then they're tiny dots).
 In Calamity trigger, Terumi took over Jin's mind and tried to kill Ragna.
 Which is what has happened with Saya and Tsubaki.
-But at the end Tsubaki quietly says "....Noel" when she was at Kagatsuchi port.
-Which suggests that she is fighting Terumi's influence.
+But at the end, Tsubaki quietly says "....Noel" when she was at Kagatsuchi port, which suggests that she is fighting Terumi's influence.

-My Future Self and Me: Depending on the friends you have and how much they like spoilers, a strangely unsurprising or Mind Screw when you find out that Hakumen is the future Jin Kisaragi, but he's renounced his Jerk Ass past to become a different kind of jerk ass.
+My Future Self and Me: Depending on the friends you have and how much they like spoilers, it can be strangely unsurprising or Mind Screw when you find out that Hakumen is the future Jin Kisaragi, but he's renounced his Jerk Ass past to become a different kind of jerk ass.
 In Hakumen's story, it is revealed that the original Jin, the one that was kind to Saya, was in love with Tsubaki.
 Tsubaki, however, ended up sacrificing herself to save Jin.
 However, despite the two showing up in the same timeline and even meeting one another, this DOES NOT create a paradox of any kind.

 Ragna's sword/scythe Blood-Scythe, special among all the other Named Weapons in that it is merely a very good sword/scythe, rather than an Artifact of Doom.